haacked/haacked.com/_posts/2021/2021-02-11-introducing-abbot.markdown

 ## Introducing Abbot

 Hubot is fantastic.
 However, it can be tedious to set up and keep running.
+And it doesn't offer much in the way of managing a Hubot via a website, nor audit logs.
 That's why my [my co-founder, Paul Nakata](http://pmn.org/) and I formed [_A Serious Business, Inc._](https://www.aseriousbusiness.com/) (Yes, that's the real company name) to take what we liked about Hubot and try to improve on it with [Abbot](https://ab.bot/).

 Abbot is a hosted chat bot that you can install with a couple of clicks.
 Like Hubot, it lives in your chat room and responds to commands like a champ.
 Abbot can be a lot of fun, but it can also do a lot of heavy lifting for you and your colleagues.